queil/kuba/README.md

 * It respects the `kubectl` context and updates it if it changes externally
 * It does not require the Microsoft's VS Code Kubernetes extension

-# To do

-* make it more configurable
-* add an option to auto-re-attach on after build
-* add assets generation: a minimal Tiltfile and a minimal Kubernetes deployment
-* move focus back onto the `tilt up` task output after `dotnet build`

 # Requirements

 * [VS Code](https://code.visualstudio.com/)